PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Integration tests
-We can imagine an integration test (aka components tests) as something between unit and acceptance tests.
+We can imagine an integration test (aka components test) as something between unit and acceptance tests.
 On the one hand, we need to follow the interface (of a component in the given case).
 On the other hand, we focus on the behaviour of the component **after rendering** or, even better, interacting with it.

 Let's generate a component test for our **user-details** component: